.

 - User data:

-- Device data (HTTP Agent, HTTP Referrer, HTTP Page)
+- Device data (HTTP agent, HTTP referrer, HTTP page)

-2.3. who is affected
+2.3 Who is affected

 The following persons are affected:

-1. Website visitors or app users,
+1. website visitors or app users,

-3.Client's authority to issue instructions / place of data processing
+3.Authority of the client to issue instructions / place of data processing

 4.Confidentiality